Brilliant brand activation: WD-40 Repair Challenge

 The third, final and crucial step is to ensure that the brand activation campaign has a link to your product category.
 This increases the chances of the campaign helping you ‘SMS’ (sell more stuff) by associating your brand with a relevant usage occasion.
 This seems obvious.
 But activation campaigns can often be ‘logo slapping’ exercises, where the link of the activity to the brand’s product is unclear.

 Amplifying your brand activation campaign across channels allows you to ‘turbo charge’ your marketing activity.
 This is more than just a ‘matching luggage’ approach where all marketing looks the same.
 Turbo marketing plans orchestrate different channels so they reinforce each other and work together.
-For the Visit Nature campaign, the brand team and their agency, Space, used a mix including (4):
+For the Repair Challenge campaign, the marketing team used a mix that included:

 One big advantage of brand activation campaigns is the potential for amplification over time.
 Carling Black Label’s Be the Champion Coach campaign has run for 10 years, for example.
 This creates ‘fresh consistency’ over time to build distinctive memory structure.
 Rather than re-inventing the marketing plan ever year, teams can work on evolving and improving a replicable activation campaign to make it bigger and better.